PTSD Awareness Month

 What Causes PTSD?

-PTSD is spurred by a traumatic event, which the CDC defines as an event "marked by a sense of horror, helplessness, serious injury, or the threat of serious injury, or death."
+PTSD is spurred by a traumatic event, which the CDC states was "marked by a sense of horror, helplessness, serious injury, or the threat of serious injury, or death."

 PTSD is most commonly associated with exposure to combat and warzones, but it can also be caused by: